 Day trips from Cape Town in winter

-Chapman’s Peak Drive Make sure you take a journey along Chapman’s Peak Drive.
-Just 20 minutes south of Cape Town, this vertiginous coast road is one of the world’s most scenic drives with grandstand views across False Bay.
-It’s a spectacular spot for whale watching and you’ll find picnic spots along the roadside.
-To economise on time combine it with a visit to the Cape Peninsula.
+Chapman’s Peak Drive Just 20 minutes south of Cape Town, Chapman’s Peak Drive is one of the world’s most scenic drives with grandstand views across False Bay.
+This vertiginous coast road is a spectacular spot for whale watching and you’ll find picnic spots along the roadside.
+Combine it with a visit to…..

 Try this private day trip which allows you to create a bespoke day out including visiting the penguin colony at Boulders Beach, hiking on Cape Point and returning via Chapman’s Peak Drive.
-Click to book Private Cape Point Nature Tour and Hike here.
+Private Cape Point Nature Tour and Hike here.

 Go star-gazing during winter in Cape Town